-In 2016, the Boston community emitted 6.4 million metric tons of greenhouse gases (GHGs) from energy use in buildings and other facilities, and from transportation.
-This is an almost 8% decrease from 2015, when Boston emitted 6.9 million metric tons according to revised estimates.
-Overall, Boston's 2016 emissions represent an 18% decrease from 2005.
-Major contributors to the decrease were an increasingly cleaner electric grid and a warmer winter.
+In 2017, the Boston community emitted 6.1 million metric tons of greenhouse gases (GHGs) from energy use in buildings and other facilities, and from transportation.
+This is an almost 4% decrease from 2016, when Boston emitted 6.4 million metric tons according to revised estimates.
+Overall, Boston's 2017 emissions represent a 21% decrease from 2005.
+Major contributors to the decrease were an increasingly cleaner electric grid and reductions in natural gas and heating oil use.

-Boston Local Government Operations emitted 122 thousand metric tons of GHGs, a 37% reduction from 2005, including renewable energy credits (RECs), and a 29% reduction without RECs.
-In 2015, the City of Boston already met our municipal 2020 goal of reducing GHG emissions 25% below 2005 levels, five years ahead of schedule.
+Boston Local Government Operations emitted 132 thousand metric tons of GHGs, a 41% reduction from 2005, including renewable energy credits (RECs), and a 33% reduction without RECs.
+In 2015, the City of Boston already met the 2020 goal of reducing municipal GHGs by 25% below 2005 levels, five years ahead of schedule.